Assisting Policyholders with Denied, Delayed, or Underpaid Claims.

 Louisiana courts have held that insurance contracts should be interpreted broadly in favor of expanding coverage.

 Further, coverage exclusions and limitations should be narrowly construed.
-Despite knowing this, insurance companies sometimes wrongfully apply coverage exclusion or deny valid claims.
+Despite knowing this, insurance companies sometimes wrongfully apply coverage exclusion or deny valid hurricane damage claims.

 How to Prepare To File an Insurance Claim After a Hurricane